mxrnx/woah/README.md

 end
 ```

-Now, visiting `/greet/Socrates` will greet you with your own name.
+Now, visiting `/greet/Socrates` will greet you with your own name (assuming your name is Socrates).
 Wonderful.
 By the way, you may have noticed the regex here is delimited by `%r{}`, instead of the more common `//`.
 This is because of how common slashes are in routes, so it's recommended to use this syntax.
 You can use slashes to delimit your regex though, if you like.
 I won't judge you.

 Redirects are possible as well: